AbigailDawson/jiyi-memory/README.md

 ![Game Play](/images/game-play.png)

 ## <div align="center">A Game with a Purpose</div>
-As someone who has spent years devoted the study of foreign languages, I have always been fascinated by the psychology behind learning — and methods for *how* to learn effectively.
+As someone who has spent years devoted to the study of foreign languages, I have always been fascinated by the psychology behind learning — and methods for *how* to learn effectively.

 Whether it's a foreign language, a musical instrument, a technical skill or just information you need to know for a test, almost everyone has something they want to learn.
 And for some, the best way to learn is through play.

-I designed **[記憶 Memory](link)** to be a template for a learning tool that could be adapted to any subject matter.
+I designed **[記憶 Memory](link)** to be a template for a learning tool.
+My game uses traditional Chinese characters, but this template could be adapted to any subject matter.
 As long as you're having fun playing the game, the learning will come naturally - you might not even notice it happening!

 ## <div align="center">Getting Started</div>